about project: physio

 Together we can plan, devise and monitor your progress from your home, gym, or office with our cutting-edge project: Virtual clinic and rehabilitation service.

-Through project: Home we can bring our specialist knowledge and skills directly to you and via project: F2F you can come visit us in-person in Edinburgh.
+Through project: Home we can bring our specialist knowledge and skills directly to you anywhere in Scotlands Central Belt.

 Our decades of experience in healthcare, including the NHS and Private Practice, have seen us treat, and rehabilitate, thousands of patients of all ages and levels of ability.
 We are proud to serve and assist all members of the community.